 The City of Brevard peruses code enforcement to help maintain the health, safety, and general welfare of the public.
 Code Enforcement helps maintain and improve the quality of life in Brevard by ensuring compliance with the Town’s Code of Ordinances.
-The Planning Department does this through fair and unbiased enforcement actions to correct violations and educate property owners on how to maintain compliance.
+Code enforcement is done by the Police Department with assistance from the Planning Department, through fair and unbiased enforcement actions to correct violations and educate property owners on how to maintain compliance.

 Submitting a Complaint

 If you have a potential code violation that you want the City to investigate, you can call the Planning Department at 828-885-5630, visit us in person at 95 W. Main Street, or fill out the online complaint form.
 Please be prepared with specific details about the condition and location of the property in question.

 - Junked (dismantled or wrecked) vehicles which are inoperable

 - Accumulations of garbage or other refuse materials

 - Appliances, furniture, and mattresses placed on curbs without calling for a special pick-up